Army Dayz

 How It Started

-The application was a chance to see how I might do in a marketplace that wasn’t the academy, and the federal hiring process and the resume and forms it requires are about as far from a vita and a writing sample as you can get.
-Luckily, I had a friend who had recently gone, successfully, through the process, and his advice on how to structure my resume and how to answer questions got me through to the next stage, which was as weird as the application: in order to be as fair as possible, interviews are conducted within a set time frame and the same series of questions are asked every applicant.
+I don’t remember now how I came across the posting for a Social Media Writer/Instructor.
+The title itself was not terribly appealing, but I decided that “writer/instructor” was not a terrible description of what an academic does and maybe it was the Army’s equivalent of a professor.
+I don’t remember why I decided to apply for the position, except that the application was a chance to see how I might do in a marketplace that wasn’t the academy: the federal hiring process and the resume and forms it requires are about as far from a vita and a writing sample as you can get.
+Luckily, I had a friend who had recently gone, successfully, through the hiring process for a federal agency, and his advice on how to structure my resume and how to think about questions asked of me got me through to the next stage.
+(It was kind of refreshing to think of myself in a different light: I have managed projects and people; I have done things!)

-Sign up I did, and plunged into the realm of trying to understand what the Army thought it needed versus assessments by other parts of the government, think tanks, and various defense- and army-oriented publications.
+I signed up and plunged into the realm of trying to understand what the Army thought it needed versus assessments by other parts of the government, think tanks, and various defense- and army-oriented publications.
 (And there are a lot.)
 My first few months were spent plunged shoulder-deep into Army doctrine publications while also engaged in as many conversations as I could not only with my new colleagues, both my fellow SMEs as well as my new colleagues in the Army Management Staff College, but also with faculty in adjacent schools, like the Command and General Staff School or the School for Advanced Military Studies.
 I also got to know a few people in various parts of TRADOC, the Army’s training and doctrine command, of which I was now a member.

 By this moment, our brave band of SMEs had grown from three — with expertise in electromagnetic warfare, robotics, and, as it was now being called, social information systems — to five, with the addition of a SME on AI/ML and a SME on cyberwarfare who had also been brought in to manage us as our own department.